How to use Claude Code as a marketer?

 The lesson is broader than that one tool.
 If you’re building on AI, you need to understand the layer underneath, or surround yourself with someone who does.
 That’s why the second piece of advice above matters more than it sounds.

-The skills I run today started as manual processes.
-The author profile builder began as a list of interview questions I’d email SMEs.
+The skills I run today all started as manual processes.
+The author profile skill began as a list of interview questions I’d email SMEs.
 The offsite engagement skill began as a spreadsheet of subreddits and LinkedIn searches.
 The blog skill (the one writing this) began as a Google Doc template.
-Each one became a skill once the manual version had been run enough times to know what good looked like.
-That’s the order.
-Manual first, encoded second.
+Each one was something I’d worked out by doing it dozens of times.
+Once I’d written the steps down properly, turning them into a skill was the easy part.
+That’s the order: manual first, written down second, skill last.

 Where this leaves us

-I use Claude Code as a marketer by encoding the parts of my expertise that can be encoded (research methodologies, writing checklists, and social listening processes) into skills and context files.
+I use Claude Code as a marketer by distilling the parts of my expertise that can be written down (research methodologies, writing checklists, and social listening processes) into skills and context files.
 The skills run that work across ABM, content, and offsite engagement at speeds a small team couldn’t match manually.
 The judgement, creative, and strategic decisions stay with me, where they belong.

-If you want to see how this plays out across the rest of an agency, my colleagues Chris (partner marketing) and Fergus (design) cover their views in the wider piece on running a marketing agency on Claude Code .
+My colleague Chris talks about using Claude Code for partner marketing, and Fergus for design work.
+Both in the wider piece on running a marketing agency on Claude Code .
 If you’re trying to use Claude Code as a marketer and want a hand building something like this, drop me a line on LinkedIn .